Anil-DEMIR-Cs/Splunk-Notes/README.md

 File Monitor Inputs: It will monitor particular file.
 Once new lines are written down to this file, it will start reading and forward it further.

 Winevent Monitor Inputs: Windows event monitor inputs.
 It will monitoring Windows events.

+TCP/UDP Inputs: If any data seen over TCP and UDP it will listen, read, and forward it further.